Storage and database adapters available in project Thoth

 Review migrations generated by Alembic.
 Note NOT all changes are automatically detected by Alembic.

-- Make sure generated migrations are part of your pull request so changes are
+Make sure generated migrations are part of your pull request so changes are propagated to deployments:

 $ git add thoth/storages/data/alembic/versions/

 In a deployment, use Management API and its /graph/initialize endpoint to propagate database schema changes in deployment (Management API has to have recent schema changes present which are populated with new thoth-storages releases).

 If running locally and you would like to propagate changes, run the following Alembic command to update migrations to the latest version:

 If you would like to update schema programmatically run the following Python code: